Getting Started in the Library

-This guide points you in the direction of some basic library resources for completing library assignments and writing research papers in this course.
-Many of these resources are available from the library's homepage at http://www.library.ipfw.edu/, so you may want to bookmark both the homepage and this guide.
+Welcome to J495!
+This guide points you in the direction of some great library resources for completing assignments and writing research papers on Latin American history.
+Many of these resources are available from the library's homepage, so you may want to bookmark both the homepage and this guide.

 Follow these steps: